top of page

 One of America's greatest artists and art instructors

-Next to the current gallery is the Robert Henri Museum which is located in the boyhood home of Henri and includes a number of family pieces on display.
+Next to the newly opened gallery is the Robert Henri Museum which is located in the boyhood home of Henri and includes a number of family pieces on display.
 It was restored in the mid-1980s.
 The museum includes exhibits, period furnished rooms, a gallery and a gift shop.
-It is also where many of the museum's programs take place including our receptions for our Artists in Residence, Artists of the Month, the Robert Henri Arts Festival, and our Holiday at the Henri program along with privately sponsored events.
+It is also where many of the museum's programs take place.
 The museum has an introductory exhibit entitled Robert Henri: From the 100th Meridian to International Fame which reveals the important Nebraska legacy of the famed artist along with his family and local history.
-We have two new exhibits - Painters of A New Century and Passing on the Art Spirit that look at his career and his students.
+We also have two exhibits - Painters of A New Century and Passing on the Art Spirit that look at his career and his students.
 They were funded by the generosity of the Peter Kiewit Foundation.

-The museum continues with its mission of offering the most exhaustive and current research on Henri's time in Nebraska.
-In 2023 it published a new history entitled Nebraska Sign-posts: Robert Henri's Years on the Great Plains.
+The museum also continues with its mission of offering the most exhaustive and current research on Henri's time in Nebraska.
+In 2023, it published a definitive history entitled Nebraska Sign-posts: Robert Henri's Years on the Great Plains.
 To order a copy go to amazon.com.

 Our web page provides information about our programs, activities, collection, and archives.
 You can keep up to date about our museum's regular activities by going to our Facebook page or signing up for our digital newsletter.
 You can find about both by going to our Join and Support pages.

-Our new hours will be from March 1 and continue to December 15, 10:00-5:00 from Tuesdays to Fridays.
-In addition, our museum will be open as will be our library and archives which will be hosting the Impact Nebraska Artists exhibit until August 31, 2025.
+Our hours have been expanced and we will be open from March 1 and to December 15, 10:00-5:00 from Tuesdays to Fridays.
+In addition, our museum will be open for the same hours.
 Hope to see you at our new complex.

 Henri featuring future gallery.jpg